k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### Pipeline DB

-Pipeline is the Fabric module (via extension) that enables Evaluation regression tests.
+Pipeline is a Fabric module, installed via extension, that enables evaluation regression tests.
-In Studio it might be defined as SQLite DB, while in non-Studio / non-dev (QA, Pre-Prod, Prod) it is in PostgreSQL.
+In Studio, it may be defined as an SQLite database, whereas in non-Studio / non-dev (QA, Pre-Prod, Prod) it is in PostgreSQL.

-- [ ] At the Postgres server - define a schema where Pipeline table will be located, e.g. `pipeline`.
+- [ ] On the Postgres server, define a schema on which the Pipeline table will be located, e.g., `pipeline`.
 - [ ] Provide the project implementation team the credentials, so that Fabric will be able to access this DB and schema.
 - [ ] Verify networking is opened between Fabric and this PostgreSQL.

-### Metrics / Assurance DB
+### Metrics/Assurance DB

-Evaluation and Observation results are collected and kept into the Metrics / Assurance DB.
+Evaluation and Observation results are collected and kept into the Metrics/Assurance DB.

 In Studio it might be defined as SQLite DB, while in non-Studio / non-dev (QA, Pre-Prod, Prod) it is in PostgreSQL.